 What Is Inside Ghibli’s Grand Warehouse?

 Ghibli’s Grand Warehouse (Ghibli no Dai-Souko) is the park’s largest and most content-rich area.
-It is a massive indoor facility housed in a former swimming complex from Expo 2005, completely transformed into a treasure trove of Ghibli worlds.
+It is a massive indoor facility converted from the site’s old heated swimming pool building — a 1990s structure from the days when this was Aichi Youth Park, long before the 2005 Expo — completely transformed into a treasure trove of Ghibli worlds.

 Highlights Inside the Grand Warehouse